Jill McGee

 Tell us a bit about yourself and your background?

-Hi everyone, my name is Ali and I am one of the University Hospitals Tees Non-Executive Board members and the Wellbeing Board Guardian.
+Hi everyone, my name is Ali and I am one of the University Hospitals Tees non-executive board members and the wellbeing board guardian.
 Starting my NHS career as a nurse in 1980, I have enjoyed over 40 years in the NHS and public sector in numerous clinical, managerial and educational roles.
 Prior to retirement from a full-time senior leadership role in 2018, I was the chief executive officer for the clinical commissioning groups in Darlington and Hartlepool and Stockton-on-Tees and was chair of the North East Leadership Academy.

 In my spare time I like to run and walk, which is great for my physical and mental wellbeing.